magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_III_A_Break.md

 Father (leans forward, soothing tone, almost paternal): Your mother may be right.
 Perhaps performance isn’t your path.
 You’ve always been such a good daughter—diligent, patient.
 Perfect for accounting, where steadiness is needed.
 Performance requires boldness, extroversion.
 Perhaps you’re not built for it.

 Lucy (voice cracks, but firm): But I can learn!
-I want to do something different!
-Don't we call that one's development in personality?
+I just want to try something different— isn’t that how people grow?

 Father (soft smile, cruel in its certainty): Maybe there's something we were born with.
 Look at little Amy next door—so outgoing.
 She can mimic Lady Gaga, Madonna—flawless.
 Can you?